 You’d be hard pressed to find a more versatile food as crepes can be filled with almost anything savory or sweet.
 I confess to like sweet crepes the best; filled with sweetened whipped cream and low carb berries, then topped with more whipped cream and a little melted chocolate.
 I can’t think of an easier dessert.

-I’ve been meaning to bring you a crepe recipe for quite some time now.
+I’ve been meaning to bring you a keto crepe recipe for quite some time now.
 But because crepe making is an art which takes practice to master, crepes are not always a popular dish.
 The pan has to be the right temperature.
 The batter needs to sit for a few minutes.
-And of course the first crepe almost always breaks – but not with this recipe!
+And of course the first crepe almost always breaks – but not with this keto crepe recipe!

 I’ve been using a Green Pan for about a year now and I think it has one of the nicest ceramic non-stick surfaces around.
-I also have a French steel crepe pan that I purchased from Williams-Sonoma many years ago, but it just isn’t needed for these no-fail low carb crepes.
+I also have a French steel crepe pan that I purchased from Williams-Sonoma many years ago, but it just isn’t needed for these low carb crepes.

 I spent many hours and used many, many, eggs to get this recipe just right.
 And, I must have tried every known low carb ingredient combination possible to get it there.
 I tested almond flour, coconut flour, a combination of almond and coconut flours, ricotta cheese, cream cheese, heavy cream, almond milk.

-If you’re worried about the time commitment to make these crepes, don’t!
+If you’re worried about the time commitment to make these coconut flour crepes, don’t!
 The whole recipe only only takes 20-30 minutes from start to finish and they don’t need to be baby-sat while they are cooking.
 Set your kitchen timer and flip when it goes-off.

-- 1 tablespoon butter or ghee, melted
+- 1 tablespoon melted butter or ghee (for the pan)

 - a pastry brush

-- 1/4 cup measuring cup (60 ml)
+- 1/4 cup measuring cup

 - a thin wide, spatula